The adult interdisciplinary bachelor of arts is for prospective

 network in the education field.

-Education, school administration, school psychology
+Childhood and special education, school administration, school

 According to projections from the National Employment Matrix,

-prospects for individuals holding a master of science in education
+prospects for individuals holding a Master of Science in Education

 are expected to be favorable, especially for those students that

-choose math and science.
+choose Math and Science.
 Most job openings will result from the

 need to replace the large number of “Baby Boomer” teachers who are